 2nd Black Watch lost 19 officers and over 300 men killed and wounded in the battle.

 Methuen claimed that the defeat at Magersfontein was due to the failure of the Highland Brigade to attack the Boer trench.
 This assertion aroused the indignation of the Highland regiments.

 The defeat caused Methuen to be side-lined.
 Lord Roberts and Lord Kitchener, on their arrival in South Africa with further reinforcements, took over the advance in the west, leading to the inexorable invasion and conquest of first the Orange Free State and then the Transvaal and the relief of Kimberley and Mafeking.

 It is difficult not to categorise Methuen as one of the unfortunate British generals experienced only in unsophisticated colonial warfare propelled into a modern war against well armed and canny opposition with insufficient, ill-trained and inexperienced troops and officers and inadequate resources, while armies were assembled to do the job properly.

-Corporal John Shaul of 1st Highland Light Infantry was awarded the Victoria Cross for his conduct when in charge of the battalion’s stretcher bearers in tending to wounded men when under fire.
+Corporal John Shaul of 1st Highland Light Infantry was awarded the Victoria Cross for his conduct in charge of the battalion’s stretcher bearers in tending wounded men under fire.

 Captain Ernest Beachcroft Towse 1st Gordon Highlanders was awarded the Victoria Cross for his conduct at Magersfontein in assisting his wounded commanding officer Lieutenant Colonel Downham from the battlefield and for his conduct on 30th April 1900 when he received wounds that destroyed his sight.
 Towse received his VC from Queen Victoria.
 It is reported that the Queen had tears in her eyes during the investiture.
 Towse did significant work with soldiers in the Boer War and the Great War who lost their sight due to wounds.